MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/ForEach-Object.md

 The second command is equivalent to the first.
 It uses the `Foreach` alias of the `ForEach-Object` cmdlet and omits the name of the **MemberName** parameter, which is optional.

-The `ForEach-Object` cmdlet is very useful for getting property values, because it gets the value without changing the type, unlike the **Format** cmdlets or the `Select-Object` cmdlet, which change the property value type.
+The `ForEach-Object` cmdlet is useful for getting property values, because it gets the value without changing the type, unlike the **Format** cmdlets or the `Select-Object` cmdlet, which change the property value type.

 ### Example 7: Split module names into component names